Talent for careTalent for Care aims to help people Get Ready, Get In, Get On and Go Further in their careers in the NHS.

 Find out more from the national Talent for Care programme by reading the latest newsletter.

 The Talent for Care national strategic framework was originally developed and published in 2014, recognising that more needed to be done to improve the education, training and development opportunities available to those in the support workforce (typically those in Agenda for Changes roles banded 1-4).

-With a national focus on health care assistants as a consequence of the Francis Inquiry and the Cavendish Review, Health Education England (HEE) was given a mandate by the Department of Health to improve the training for this group of staff.
+This followed a national focus on Health Care Assistants as a consequence of the Francis Inquiry and the Cavendish Review, with Health Education England (HEE) being given a mandate by the Department of Health to improve the training for this group of staff.
 We took the view that the education and development for all staff working in a support role is vitally important, and began work on plans for a strategic framework to address this need and the low levels of investment typically seen across the country.
-Talent for care now forms part of Framework 15, HEE’s guide to action.
+Talent for care now forms part of Framework 15, HEE’s guide to action

-The talent for care national strategic framework - available in the related documents below - focuses on ten strategic intentions under the primary themes of:
+This strategic framework focused on ten strategic intentions under the primary themes of:

 - Get In - opportunities for people to start their career in a support role